 Divorce is one of the more straight forward processes in Family Law.
-Once a couple have lived separately for 12 months and married for a total of at least 2 years, either of them are entitled to apply for divorce in the Family Law Courts.
+Once a couple has lived separately for 12 months and married for a total of at least 2 years, either of them is entitled to apply for divorce in the Family Law Courts.

-Depending on whether there are children and if the application is made jointly will determine whether a formal court hearing is required where parties and their lawyers must attend.
+Depending on whether there are children and if the application is made jointly will determine whether a formal court hearing is required and which parties and their lawyers must attend.

 In addition to looking after your divorce, we are also proficient in all divorce related matters, including where one party wishes to contest a divorce or apply to annul their marriage consult with our divorce lawyers on the gold coast for more information.

 It is important to note that a formal Divorce also triggers certain time limits and benefits/detriments that a mere separation does not.
 There are overlaps in the areas of Wills and Estates/Succession Law that are impacted upon by a Divorce or Marriage, but not a separation.
 The family law overlap is that there are only 12 months to bring property settlement or spousal maintenance proceedings from the date the Divorce Order takes effect.